 - Add peppers, onions, and sausage, with a pinch of salt.
 Stir to coat in oil and salt, then sauté for about 20 minutes, stirring only every 5 minutes or so in order to develop good color.
 It will seem like too much, but don't worry- the vegetables will cook down a lot.

 - Meanwhile, cook up rice/quinoa for serving, if necessary.

-- Once peppers and onions are softened and browned, add the water to the pot, stirring with a wooden spoon to scrape up any browned bits from the bottom of the pot.
+- Once peppers and onions are softened and browned, add the water (1/2 cup) to the pot, stirring with a wooden spoon to scrape up any browned bits from the bottom of the pot.

-- Add the honey, red pepper, and tomatoes with their juices.
+- Add the honey (1 tablespoon), crushed red pepper (1/4 teaspoon), and canned diced tomatoes with their juices.
 Stir and turn heat to low.
 Continue cooking until some of the liquid has evaporated and you are left with a thick sauce.

-- Turn off heat and stir in cilantro.
-Season with salt and pepper
+- Turn off heat and stir in cilantro (2 tablespoons).
+Season with salt and pepper to taste.

 - Serve over cooked rice or other grain or grain substitute, garnished with extra cilantro if desired.